digitalocean/golang-slackbot/README.md

     - `commands` : using slash commands
     - `incoming-webhook` : post attachments & messages to channels

+## Adding Routes in App Component Setings
+* You will need to add the routes to connect to the following sample functions:
+- /presigned-url
+- /twilio-sms
+- /sendgrid-email

 ## Using the Slash Commands in Slack